City of Erie receives funding for pedestrian safety and accessibility

 The City of Erie is receiving nearly $400,000 to help improve pedestrian safety.

-The funding coming from PennDOT will benefit 32 municipalities across the commonwealth and will assist with 36 safety projects.
+PennDOT is providing the funding that will benefit 32 municipalities across the commonwealth and will assist with 36 safety projects.

-Roughly $15 million of grant funding is being distributed across the state of Pennsylvania by PennDOT.
+Roughly $15 million of grant funding is being distributed across Pennsylvania by PennDOT.

 Here in Erie, accessibility for all is the focus adding pedestrian signal buttons where they’re most needed.